 A lot has changed since John Titor first posted at the Time Travel Institute in 2000-2001, and even more has changed since I first wrote my ‘John Titor Predictions’ post back in 2012.

-This is an updated version, with a new look at some of Titor’s most popular predictions and quotes, involving our potential future and the alleged time traveler’s own worldline.
+This is an updated version, with a new look at some of Titor’s more intriguing predictions and quotes, involving our potential future and the alleged time traveler’s own worldline.